dabreadman/dsc-firestore-tut/README.md

 We also used [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to serve locally and provide `Hot-Reloading` (i.e. not needing to refresh after changes).

-- We invoke a listener to collection, and renders all the documents on DOM while storing the **id** of the documents using `renderToDo(doc)` function.
+- We invoke a listener on collection and renders all the documents to DOM while storing the **id** of the retrieved documents using `renderToDo(doc)` function.
 - We have listeners on the rendered elements, and on `click` on **CheckButton** (specifically CheckIcon), we apply a strikethrough using CSS.
 - On `click` on **CancelButton** (specifically CancelIcon), we delete document by id from collection using `deleteToDo(id)` function.
 - Once the document is deleted, collection listener invokes a function, and judging from the `removed` **type**, we remove element from DOM using `deleteToDoElementById(id)` function.